 CE Department End-of-Year Awards

-- 2015 Louis LeTellier Award: Zach Eulo
+- 2016 Louis LeTellier Award: OC Marcus Padilla

 EE Department End-of-Year Awards:

-- Peter Gaillard Award: Cadet Carson Smith
+- Peter Gaillard Award: Cadet Craig Miller

 We began in 2013 recognizing not only Citadel engineering graduates, but other outstanding engineers with Citadel connections through induction into The Citadel Academy of Engineers.
 Our engineering alumni and supporters are making a difference throughout the world, and a list of their accomplishments could fill this entire magazine.
 I provide a list of inductees to recognize these current and past engineering leaders and to enlist your assistance in making recommendations for future inductions.
 All recommendations will be placed in the nomination pool for consideration by the School of Engineering Leadership Team.

 I invite you to learn more about us through the four program websites (Civil and Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering and Engineering Leadership and Program Management).
-If you are interested in attending The Citadel as a cadet, or entering our evening undergraduate programs, or becoming an evening graduate student, I would invite you to contact me, go to the Department websites and/or visit the Admissions department to gather more information.
-You can reach me at:
+If you are interested in attending The Citadel as a cadet, or entering our evening undergraduate programs, or becoming an evening graduate student, I would invite you to contact me, go to the Department websites, visit the Undergraduate Admissions Office (Cadet, Veteran, Active Duty), and/or The Citadel Graduate College (2+2 Evening Students, Veteran, Active Duty, Graduate Students) to gather more information.

 Dean of Engineering and Louis S. LeTellier Chair